 A political reporter is someone who covers politics to keep the people informed.
-It’s one of the most significant jobs.
+It’s one of the most critical jobs.

-A political reporter is a specialist in political news that reports to the general public about politics.
+A political reporter is a specialist in political news who reports to the general public about politics.

 A political reporter is someone who covers politics professionally.
 They write about the actions of politicians and political issues, but they do not work for the government.

 A political reporter is a person who reports on politics.
-They cover the activities of government officials as well as those within political parties and other organizations that have an impact on policies set by the state.
+They cover the activities of government officials and those within political parties and other organizations that impact policies set by the state.

 A political reporter is someone who covers the government and politics.

-Why are Political Reporters important in the media industry?
+Why are Political Reporters critical in the media industry?